 Students can see their revision priorities in real time and if their teacher chooses, each student can control their own topic filters too.

-Smart Revise is built on the foundation of educational research from Murre, Dunlosky and Weinstein et al.
+Smart Quiz is built on the foundation of educational research from Ebbinghause, Murre, Dunlosky and Weinstein et al.

 Smart Quiz uses algorithms that adapt to each student.
 Questions that are answered correctly are presented less frequently, but they never completely disappear.
 Recent research has shown that mixing up topics that have been previously taught is three times more effective than “blocking” (one topic at a time).
 By unlocking multiple topics, Smart Quiz will interleave questions automatically.